Chen-Abudi/react-around-api-full/README.md

       ![](./frontend/src/images/like-dislike.jpg)

-    - The users can remove their only their own and not others cards.
+    - The users can remove only their own cards and not others.
       ![](./frontend/src/images/remove.jpg)

-    - Click on card for opening popup with the image in bigger.
+    - Click on card for opening popup with the image in bigger size.
       ![](./frontend//src//images/zoom-in.png)